the-ethan-hunt/first-timers-guide/guides/data_science/natural_language_processing/stemming_lemmatization.md

 **Stemming:** heuristically removes the affixes of a word, to get to its stem (root).
 The end result is the non-changing portion of a word is returned.
 For example, the stem of amusing, amusement, and amused would be amus.

 Algorithms used for stemming include lookup tables and suffix-stripping algorithms.
+The most common algorithm used for stemming is the Porter stemming algorithm.